mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 |:--:|
 | *Photo by Nijwam Swargiary on Unsplash* |

-After my last article on the prosecutor’s fallacy, I want to shed some more light on the topic of misinformation and share some strategies with you to identify and refute bullshit and fake news I've learned and picked up in [Calling Bullshit](https://amzn.to/3uWPjH4) by Carl T. Bergstrom and Jevin West.
+After my last article on the [prosecutor’s fallacy]({% post_url 2024-02-29-The-Critical-Factor-in-Identifying-False-Information %}), I want to shed some more light on the topic of misinformation and share some strategies with you to identify and refute it.
+As a main resource for this article, I've used [Calling Bullshit](https://amzn.to/3uWPjH4) by Carl T. Bergstrom and Jevin West.

-## **Navigating the Landscape of Misinformation**
+## Navigating the Landscape of Misinformation

 Why has “fake news” become so common?

 The key-word here is **engagement**.
-On social media platforms engagement can be directly translated to more eyeballs, hence, more revenue from ads.
-There are some phrases, that lead to more engagement:
+On social media platforms engagement can be directly translated to more views, hence, more revenue from ads.
+There are some phrases that lead to more engagement:

-- "will make you"
+- *"… will make you …"*
-- "This is why"
+- *"This is why …"*
-- "we can guess"
+- *"… we can guess …"*

 These phrases are often used in posts and clickbait articles - the titles offer a lot but don’t deliver once you engage with them.